Why It Works

 Lower heat to medium and continue to gently boil; the milk proteins will break apart.

-As the butter gently boils, the milk proteins will eventually sink to the bottom of the pot, and the boiling will begin to calm and then cease.
-Adjust heat as needed to continue boiling off the water without scorching the milk solids.
+As butter gently boils, milk proteins will eventually sink to the bottom of the pot, and the boiling will begin to calm and then cease.
+Adjust heat as needed to continue boiling off water without scorching milk solids.